Because it’s getting hard to tell.

 Spaghetti Meat

 The name says it all.
 First spotted around 2015, spaghetti meat is the term researchers use to describe chicken breast fillets that can be pulled apart by hand.
-“It looks like spaghetti noodles,” Dr. Casey Owens, a University of Arkansas professor, told the Wall Street Journalthis link opens in a new tab, adding that the muscle fibers have a “stringy texture.”
+“It looks like spaghetti noodles,” Dr. Casey Owens, a University of Arkansas professor, told the Wall Street Journal, adding that the muscle fibers have a “stringy texture.”
 Now, it can be detected in four to five percent of all chicken breast meat samples.

 Woody Breast